Michael Pollan: How to Change Your Mind

 In 2018, Pollan wrote How to Change Your Mind: What the New Science of Psychedelics Teaches Us About Consciousness, Dying, Addiction, Depression, and Transcendence, a book about the history and future of psychedelic drugs.
 The book became a No. 1 New York Times best-seller.
 He argues that psilocybin and LSD are not drugs that make people crazy, which he calls the biggest misconception people have about psychedelics, but rather drugs that can help a person become "more sane" by, for example, eliminating a fear of death.
 While promoting his book on TV, he explained that along with LSD and psilocybin, his research included ingesting ayahuasca and 5-MeO-DMT, and that he experienced a dissolution of ego.
 Based on his 2018 book Pollan leads the way in the Netflix docuseries How to Change Your Mind exploring the history and uses of psychedelics, including LSD, psilocybin, MDMA and mescaline.

 This Is Your Mind on Plants

 His book This Is Your Mind on Plants was released on July 6, 2021, and explores in particular opium, caffeine, and mescaline.
 Pollan is trying to start a post war on drugs conversation that better takes into account how different one drug is from another and figures out cultural containers for each of them, to use them safely and productively.
 The book ends with a ceremony around the use of San Pedro (Echinopsis pachanoi), a relatively fast growing Andean cactus that contains mescaline.

+A World Appears

+In A World Appears: A Journey into Consciousness, published in 2026, Pollan explores consciousness from scientific, philosophical, literary, spiritual and psychedelic perspectives, ranging from plant sentience to synthetic consciousness.